 Astonishingly, many civilians followed the U.S. Army on their march from Washington.
 Expecting a speedy and decisive Union victory, and the quick restoration of the country, they didn’t want to miss out on the action.
 Citizens, some in fancy carriages and packing picnic lunches, hoped for an entertaining expedition.
 Instead, they would get a terrifying reality check.

 The battle that erupted on July 21st was messy, disorganized and brutal.
 McDowell’s Union force consisted of a large number of volunteers, who had yet to acquire the discipline and communication skills needed to execute military commands.
 The Confederates, under the command of General P. G. T. Beauregard, were no better, and much fewer in number.

-At one point superior Union forces broke the Confederate line and sent them into retreat, but reinforcements under the command of General Thomas Jackson reinforced, stopping the Federals in their tracks.
-This earned him the legendary nickname “Stonewall” Jackson, and rallied southern troops to mount a counterattack.
+At one point, superior Union forces broke the Confederate line and sent them into retreat, but reinforcements under the command of General Thomas Jackson reinforced, stopping the Federals in their tracks.
+This earned him the legendary nickname “Stonewall” Jackson and rallied southern troops to mount a counterattack.

 Jackson’s forces surged forward and, along with support from Confederate cavalry led by MG J.E.B.
 Stuart, captured several Federal cannon batteries.
 Forced from the field, the Union army retreated back to Washington, their throng of stunned civilian onlookers in tow.

-The First Battle of Bull Run is significant because it severely altered the perception of how this war would unfold, for both the public and Federal government.
+The First Battle of Bull Run is significant because it severely altered the perception of how this war would unfold, for both the public and the Federal government.
 Like an underdog boxer, the Confederate Army of Northern Virginia had sent its opponent to the mat in round one, making it clear that this would be no easy knockout.
 Indeed, the Civil War had many rounds to go before a winner emerged.